enkidevs/curriculum/General/Data Structures and Algorithms/bellman-ford-algorithm.md

 If the graph contains a *negative cycle* (the weight of the edges sum to a negative value) reachable from the source, every *walk*[1] around that cycle would decrease its cost - if this is the case, the algorithm should throw an error.

+Why is this important?
+Because *Dijkstra's*, when run in such a situation, will never terminate as it will keep decreasing the path length by spinning around the negative cycle.

 Like *Dijkstra's*, this algorithm is based on the principle of *relaxation*[2].
 For *Bellman-Ford*, instead of visiting each node using a *closest-first greedy approach*, `|V-1|` iterations are done, where `|V|` is the number of vertices(e.g. for a graph with 5 vertices, the maximum number of iterations would be 4).

 Because the implementation differs from one graph representation to another, the following way of applying the algorithm may not always work[3].